GreeceLight/Ethc-a-Sketch-Demo/README.md

 4. Put the divs into a square box to have them appear in a grid 4.1?
 Using a flexbox to squish the squares into place 4.2?
 Using the CSS Grid
+5. Have the sqares fill up automatically not just have their size manually adjusted 5.1?
+Have the width of the container div = size of the amount of boxs on one row